 Emőke J.E.
-Szathmáry, C.M., O.M., Ph.D. - Winnipeg, Manitoba, Canada Dr. Szathmáry is President Emeritus of the University of Manitoba and a Professor in the Department of Anthropology and in the Department of Biochemistry and Medical Genetics.
+Szathmáry, C.M., O.M., Ph.D. - Winnipeg, Manitoba, Canada Dr. Szathmáry is President Emeritus of the University of Manitoba as well as Professor Emeritus in the Department of Anthropology.
 She is also a Director on the McMaster University Board of Governors and was previously Provost and Vice-President (Academic) of McMaster University.